 \section{Abstract}

-{ For classical discrete systems under constant composition (typically reffered to as substitutional alloys), canonical average $\phi$ typically provides a complicated nonlinear map from a set of potential energy surface to that of macroscropic structure in thermodynamic equilibrium, the so-called ``canonical nonlinearity: CN''.
-Although our recent study reveals that the CN can be reasonablly addressed for individual microscopic configuration by two different ways of special vector field on configuration space, ``anharmonicity in the structural degree of freedoms (ASDF)'',\cite{asdf1, asdf2} and Kullback-Leibler (KL) divergence $D_{\textrm{KL}}$,\cite{dkl} that is the conceptual extention of ASDF to statistical manifold to include further non-local information about CN, their direct correlation on real lattices, is still totally unclear.
-We here tuckle this problem for fcc-based equiatomic binary alloys that have been most studied in the CN-based context.
-We confirm that while one of the contribution to CN of $D_{\textrm{KL}}^{\textrm{dG}}$ for each configuration, due to difference in CDOS from Gaussian, exhibits significant positive correlation with ASDF, another contribution of $D_{\textrm{KL}}^{ns}$ due to non-separability in structural degee of freedoms (SDFs) exhibit no effective correlation with ASDF, which can be naturally accepted since the former contribution depends on ASDF itself, while the latter is independent.
-We find that average of $D_{\textrm{KL}}^{\textrm{ns}}$ over all configurations for sets of SDFs can be well-characterized by information about asymmetric Hausdorff distance between configurational polyhedra (CP) for practical and ideally separable system, and CP hypervolumes.
-This fact certainly indicates that non-local information about CN has profound connection to the geometric configuration for ground-state structures of alloys on configuration space. }
+{ For classical discrete systems under constant composition (typically reffered to as substitutional alloys), canonical average $\phi$ can act as a map from a set of many-body interatomic interactions to that of configuration in thermodynamic equilibrium, the so-called ``canonical nonlinearity: CN'', which generally exhibits complicated nonlinearity.
+Whereas our recent study reveals that the CN can be reasonablly addressed for individual microscopic configuration by two different measures of special vector field on configuration space\cite{asdf1, asdf2} and Kullback-Leibler (KL) divergence $D_{\textrm{KL}}$,\cite{dkl} their direct correlation on real lattices, is still unclear.
+We here address this problem for fcc-based equiatomic binary alloys that have been one of the most studied system in the context of CN.
+We confirm that while local contribution to CN from $D_{\textrm{KL}}$ for each configuration exhibits strong, positive correlation with the vector field, non-local contribution from $D_{\textrm{KL}}$ exhibit no effective correlation.
+We find that depedence of the averaged non-local nonlinearity over all configurations can be well-characterized by normalied geometric distance in configurational polyhedra between for practical and separable system in terms of the structural degrees of freedom.
+This fact certainly indicates that non-local nonlinearity has profound connection to the geometric configuration for ground-state structures of alloys on configuration space. }